hindu-comm/weblogs/manasataramgini/2014/04/2014-04-20_the-first-farmers.md

 Thus, the origins of medicine, bio-warfare, and crop-defense are facets of the same same underlying strategy in these realms.
-Importantly, these appear to be fairly stable strategies: the use of antibiotics by ants is likely to back to at least tens of Myrs, while that by digger wasps is spread across all continents and might even go back to the Mesozoic.
+Importantly, these appear to be fairly stable strategies: the use of antibiotics by ants is likely to back to at least tens of millions of years, while that by digger wasps is spread across all continents and might even go back to the Mesozoic.
 Hence, we have much to learn in terms of how these organisms have managed to stay in the arms race arising from developing resistance.

 Finally, a point of note is that farming and animal husbandry is strongly linked to sociality, in particular eusociality or at least a